 The 301 redirect indicates that a web page has been moved from point A to point B, and tells the search engines that this page "moved permanently".
 It also tells the search engines that all of the attendant qualities of the original page should be assigned to the new page.
 This includes PageRank, page authority, traffic values, and active link information.

 Webmasters should use the 301 redirect if they have changed domains, or have launched their site on a new content management system with a new URL structure.
 A 301 redirect will tell the search engines to direct all ranking and value signals to the new URL, and that the new URL is now permanent.

 Another important note and use of a 301 is in the canonicalization of your domain.
 I know, big word.
 But, all it means is that you pick either the www or non-www version of your site and make sure to 301 to the other.

 This avoids duplicate content issues/penalties with Google's Panda algorithm.
 Also, if your site is using an SSL certificate, it's important to use page sculpting of the HTTPS and HTTP versions of your site's pages.

 The 302 Redirect and How to Use It

-Like the 301 redirect, the 302 redirect tells the search engines that a web page has been moved, temporarily.
-A 302 redirect does not pass any pagerank or link value to the new location.
+Like the 301 redirects, the 302 redirect tells the search engines that a web page has been moved, temporarily.
+A 302 redirect does not pass any PageRank or link value to the new location.